tektoncd/catalog/task/sonarqube-scanner/0.2/README.md

 ## Usage

 1. `sonar-project.properties` present in Github Repository.
 For example :- following [repo](https://github.com/vinamra28/sonartest) contains the properties file and Sonar Host URL needs to be updated via the `params`.
-   The sample run for this scenario can be found [here](../0.1/samples/run.yaml)
+   The sample run for this scenario can be found [here](../0.1/samples/run.yaml).

-2. In case when no `sonar-project.properties` file is present then above two parameters are mandatory to create a `sonar-project.properties` file with the required fields or the file can be mounted via the `ConfigMap`.
+2. In case when no `sonar-project.properties` file is present then above two parameters are mandatory to create a `sonar-project.properties` file with the required fields, or the file can be mounted via the `ConfigMap`.

 ```yaml
 ---